ClimateForecastDecemberJanuary >>

 Despite its predominantly arid climate, Afghanistan does receive some rainfall.
 The probability of rain is highest during the winter months.

-Are you interested in more detailed weather and climate information for various cities in Afghanistan?
+Are you interested in more detailed information for various cities in Afghanistan?

 Please select the city you plan to visit, or one closest to your destination.
 For each selected city, you will see the following graphs: